Moths of North Carolina

 Taxonomy

 Comments: This genus was recently revised by Yang et al. (2021), with fifteen species now described worldwide.
-Four species occur in North America, all of which have been recorded in North Carolina.
-As described by Yang et al., Ostrinia multispinosa is included in their Clade I, the Ombratalalis Species Group.
-In North Carolina, this group also includes O. Ombratalalis, a closely related species.
+Four species occur in North America, and all occur in North Carolina.
+As described by Yang et al. (2021), Ostrinia multispinosa is included in their Clade I, the 'Obumbratalis Species Group'.
+In North Carolina, this group also includes O. obumbratalis.

 Species Status: This species was described by Yang et al. (2021) in a phylogentic revision of this genus.
-The type locality is in Florida, but two species collected by J.B.
-Sullivan in North Carolina were included as paratypes
+The type locality is in Florida, but two specimens that were collected by J.B.
+Sullivan in North Carolina were included as paratypes (one pictured above).

 Identification

-Adult Markings: As described by Yang et al. (2021), O. multispinosa "is very similar to O. obumbratalis in external appearance, but the forewing transverse markings and dentate subterminal band are somewhat less defined."
-The head, thorax, and ground color of the forewings is yellowish buff.
-The base of the forewings is fuscous but the costa and spots are fulvous.
-Hindwings are also buff (Yang et al., 2021).
+Adult Markings: As described by Yang et al. (2021), O. multispinosa is very similar to O. obumbratalis in external appearance, but the forewing transverse markings and dentate subterminal band are somewhat less defined.
+The head, thorax, and ground color of the forewing is yellowish buff.
+The base of the forewing is fuscous but the costa and spots are fulvous.
+The hindwings are also buff (Yang et al., 2021).
+Specimens of this and other Ostrinia are often worn and genitalia or barcoding are recommended for any specimens collected along the coast.
+This species is only known from two coastal counties in North Carolina, while the only records that we have for O. obumbratalis are from the Piedmont and Blue Ridge.

 Forewing Length: 12.09 ± 0.45 mm (n = 2), males; 10.71 ± 0.23 mm (n = 2), females (Yang et al., 2021)